dart-lang/site-www/src/interop/js-interop/js-types.md

 }
 ```

+{% comment %}
+TODO: Add a link to and an example using `isA` once it's in a dev release.
+Users
+should prefer that method if it's available.
+{% endcomment %}

-Dart may add lints to make runtime checks with JS interop types easier to avoid.
+Dart might add lints to make runtime checks with JS interop types easier to
+avoid.
+See issue [#4841] for more details.

 ## `null` vs `undefined`

 JS has both a `null` and an `undefined` value.
 This is in contrast with Dart,
 which only has `null`.
 In order to make JS values more ergonomic to use, if an
 interop member were to return either JS `null` or `undefined`, the compiler maps
 these values to Dart `null`.
-Therefore a member like:
+Therefore a member like `value` in the following example
+can be interpreted as returning a JS object, JS `null`, or `undefined`:

 ```dart
 @JS()
 external JSObject? get value;
 ```

-can be interpreted as returning a JS object, JS `null`, or `undefined`.
+{{site.alert.warn}}

-**Important**: There is a subtle inconsistency with regards to `undefined`
+There is a subtle inconsistency with regards to `undefined` between compiling to
-between compiling to JS and Wasm.
-While compiling to JS *treats* `undefined`
+JS and Wasm.
+While compiling to JS *treats* `undefined` values as if they were
-values as if they were Dart `null`, it doesn’t actually *change* the value
+Dart `null`, it doesn’t actually *change* the value itself.
+If an interop member
-itself.
-If an interop member returns `undefined` and you pass that value back
+returns `undefined` and you pass that value back into JS, JS will see
-into JS, JS will see `undefined` and not `null` when compiling to JS.
+`undefined`, *not* `null`, when compiling to JS.
+However, when compiling to
-However, when compiling to Wasm, this is not the case and the value will be
+Wasm, this is not the case and the value will be `null` in JS.
+This is because
-`null` in JS.
-This is because the compiler *converts* the value to Dart `null`
+the compiler implicitly *converts* the value to Dart `null` when compiling to
-when compiling to Wasm, thereby losing information on whether the original value
+Wasm, thereby losing information on whether the original value was JS `null` or
-was JS `null` or `undefined`.
-Avoid writing code where this distinction matters
+`undefined`.
+Avoid writing code where this distinction matters by explicitly
-by explicitly passing Dart `null` instead to an interop member.
-Currently,
+passing Dart `null` instead to an interop member.
+Currently, there's no
-there's no platform-consistent way to provide `undefined` to interop members or
+platform-consistent way to provide `undefined` to interop members or distinguish
-distinguish between JS `null` and `undefined` values, but this will likely
-change in the future.
+between JS `null` and `undefined` values, but this will likely change in the
+future.
+See [#54025] for more details.
+{{site.alert.end}}

 {% comment %}
 TODO: add links (with stable) when ready: